bsypher/koralphabet/README.md

 # koralphabet

-This is a project for the creation of Korean keyboard.
+This is a project for the creation of a Korean keyboard.